- In addition to recommendations, what else is in the application?

 7. What do you ask on the LANGUAGE ASSESSMENT?

 Applicants interested in a language focused program are required to get this item for their application.
+This should be your most recent WU instructor in the target language.
 This item focuses on your language skills.
 It is used to determine best program fit for your skill level.
 Assessments are asked in each of the areas listed below and include sub-categories.

 1. overall classroom engagement